 on cooler side (5C) and a bit haze in the air, but still beautiful day to fly.

 I decided to fly around Kamloops

 morning with no ground wind and 5C looked too good not to go flying.
 The first

-part was uneventful until I wanted to take a picture and realized that my
+part was uneventful until I wanted to take a picture and realized that my Fuji camera is on the beck

-I experienced the effect of cold and warm areas from deep shade in valley on north side and warm sunny side on the other side of the ridge.
+north side and warm sunny side on the other side of the ridge.
 This was coupled

 short flight, because I am getting wimpy and less tolerant to the low